Agent Builder Demo Application

 Agent Builder is in beta.
 Some features are still in development and are subject to change.

-- Modify the demo agent to add new behavior
+- How to modify an existing agent to add new behavior

 If you are unfamiliar with Agent Builder, review the Agent Builder Overview to learn more about the different components of an agent.